Skip to main content

 fibe artefacts list

-fibe artefacts get <id> --to ./out/ # download an artefact
+fibe artefacts get <id> # show artefact metadata

 fibe feedbacks list